websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/using-condition-nodes.md

 1. Navigate to the _Global Menu_ &rarr;  _Applications_ &rarr; _Workflow_ &rarr; _Process Builder_.
 1. Click the (![Add icon](../../../../images/icon-add.png)) to add a new workflow.
-1. In the Workflow Designer Canvas, enter a name for the workflow.
+1. In the workflow designer Canvas, enter a name for the workflow.
 1. Click the _Source_ tab.
 1. Click _Import A File_.
 1. Upload the [Category Specific Definition](../workflow-designer-overview/resources/category-specific-definition.xml).